 Also referenced in JoJo's Bizarre Adventure Abridged, when Dio considers removing Jotaro's pants to see if he's really dead because "After all, they say after you die, you do sh*t yourself."

-The entire crew of girls of the Panzer IV dies in the Girls und Panzer fic One-Shot.
-As the girls die, all of them urinate and some of them defecate, filling the interior of the tank with not only blood and innards, but the girls' urine and feces.
-When the recovery team goes to retrieve the girls' remains, they recoil at the stench coming from the inside of the tank.
+In the Girls und Panzer fic One-Shot, where high school girls drive real tanks to fight each other, almost all, and eventually all of the girls are killed in the battles that take place.
+As the girls die, nearly all of them urinate and many of them defecate, filling the interior of their tanks with not only blood and innards, but the girls' urine and feces.
+When the recovery teams go to retrieve the girls' remains, they recoil at the stench coming from the inside of the tanks.

 In Rising Phoenix Marge's bulldog Ripper both pooped and peed when he suddenly kicked the bucket.